devership16/CSCI599-DeepLearning/README.md

     <p align="center">Fig 3.
 A two-layer multimodal network for GCNN Model with convolutions across K-hop distances</p>
 </p>

 For a given node, the model takes into account the feature vector of its first-order neighbors.
 Since each neighbor can be of a different node type and can have different edge label, we have a different neural network architecture for each node.
 Each node type can have different lengths of embeddings; therefore, it is important that each edge type has a different set of weights.
 Note, an edge type is different if the node types are reversed.
 The convolution operators we define in the encoder uses these weights depending on the neighbors and edge types.
 On the successive application of these convolution operators, we essentially convolve across a K-hop distance in the graph for each neighbor.
-In other words, each node’s embeddings would have been formed using the information passed from all it’s Kth-order neighbors while taking into account the different edge types *(Schlichtkrull et al., 2017)*.
+In other words, each node’s embeddings would have been formed using the information passed from all it’s Kth-order neighbors while taking into account the different edge types [13].
 This is depicted in fig-5, which shows convolutions around a node.
 A single convolution on the neural network takes the following form

 ##### $$h_{i}^{k+1} = \phi(\sum_r \sum_{j \epsilon N_r^i} c_r^{ij} W_r^k h_j^k + c_r^i h_i^k)$$